While the crowd was pressing in on Jesus and listening to the word of God, he was standing by the Lake of Gennesaret.

 The symbolic element of the miracle becomes primary in the Gospel of John.
 For example, in John 9, the interest in giving sight to the man born blind is not just the gift of sight, but in his coming to the spiritual insight of faith, an insight made possible by Jesus, the Light of the world.
 The Gospel of John enumerates seven signs of Jesus: he turns water into wine at the wedding feast of Cana (2:1-12); the healing of an official's son in Capernaum (4:43-54); the healing of a paralytic on the sabbath by the pool at Bethesda in Jerusalem (5:1-47); the feeding of the five thousand (6:1-14) before the Bread of Life discourse; walking on water (6:16-21); the healing of a man born blind (9:1-41); and the raising of Lazarus (11:1-57).
 John also records three appearances of Christ to his disciples following his Resurrection.

-The miracles of the Wedding Feast of Cana and the Multiplication of the Loaves serve as a prelude to the miracle of the Institution of the Eucharist at the Last Supper of Our Lord.
+The miracles of the Multiplication of the Loaves and Fish and the Wedding Feast of Cana serve as a prelude to the miracle of the Institution of the Eucharist at the Last Supper of our Lord, and the giving of Communion in our Churches throughout the world!

 The third millennium is more receptive to miracles as compared to the skepticism of the post-Enlightenment.
 Case records of inexplicable cures from cancer, the healings of Guadalupe, Mexico, Lourdes, France, and Fatima, Portugal, and reports of near-death experiences have produced an openness to the miraculous.